AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

 <td>525.15</td>
 </tr>
 </tbody></table>
-Now we need to convert this data table into JSON, this format will be accepted by AnyChart.
+Now we need to convert this data table into acceptable format.
 In terms of AnyChart data model we have one series of data with categories that hold days names.
 Each point in series represents one day and open, high, low, close prices.
-Converted JSON Data looks like:
+Converted Data looks like:

 ```
      var data = [